equinox-project/equinox-js/docs/docs/core-concepts/caching.md

 actual requirements.
 As an example if you have 1 million states, each of which is 50 bytes that's 50MB of memory.

+Caching in EquinoxJS is deliberately simple.
+It is there to make stream loads cheaper and smoother, not to act as a second consistency model hidden behind the store API.

 The cache doubles as a concurrency limiter on stream loads and guarantees that for each stream at most one load is happening concurrently.